This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This community pharmacy is located in Hythe, near Colchester.
-It provides a variety of services including dispensing of NHS prescriptions, the New Medicine Service (NMS) and it provides medicines in multi-compartment compliance packs for people who have difficulty remembering to take their medicines.
-The pharmacy has a clinic next door where in recent months it has started to provide other services including travel vaccinations and prescribing services carried out by nurse and pharmacist independent prescribers.
-Most of the services in the clinic are carried out under patient group directions (PGDs).
+It provides a variety of services including dispensing of NHS prescriptions and the New Medicine Service (NMS).
+The pharmacy has a clinic next door where it provides other services including travel vaccinations, the Pharmacy First service patient group directions (PGDs) carried out by nurse and pharmacist independent prescribers.
+The pharmacy previously provided a prescribing service but has since stopped this and instead supplies medicines under PGDs.

 Inspection summary findings